 After the conference, Onita would get in contact with friend Masaji "Tarzan" Goto who he wrestled in All Japan with.
 Onita would make Goto an offer to second him in the main event of the first show and wrestle on the second show.
 Onita would also open up a Dojo for women wrestlers to fill out the card of the two shows as Onita wanted the show how different these shows would be than a standard pro-wrestling show by having women wrestlers also on the show.
 The FMW Dojo would start up on September 15, 1989 with both and women being admitted to help fill out the shows.
 Eriko Tsuchiya, Miwa Sato, Kumiko Matsuda, Yoshika Maedomari, Yuki Morimatsu, Akihito Ichihara, Yukihide Ueno, Katsutoshi Niiyama, Masaomi Morishige, and Ryo Miyake would be apart of the first FMW Dojo class.

-23 year old Shoichi Arai who had just gotten out of flying school with hopes of being a professional pilot before applying for the job as FMW Ring Announcer.
-Arai would also end up working for the FMW office in Nishimagome, Tokyo where he would help with merchandise and tickets before becoming FMW's Vice President.
+23 year old Shoichi Arai who had just gotten out of flying school with hopes of being a professional pilot before applying for the job as FMW Ring Announcer after seeing an ad in a pro-wrestling magazine.
+Arai would interview with Onita and referee Ted Tanabe with both of them very impressed with Arai's ability to speak very loudly.
+Arai would also end up working for the FMW office in Nishimagome, Tokyo where he would help with merchandise and tickets before eventually becoming FMW's Vice President.